Healthy Homes Assessment Naenae

 What We Do

-We take your investment seriously, and undertake comprehensive examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the fun parts of buying or owning the home.
+We are serious about your investment We conduct comprehensive examinations to make sure that you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the fun parts of buying or owning the home.

-We specialise in a range of solutions to make sure you are completely aware of the state of any property you could be looking to purchase or sell along with other services.
+We are specialised in a range of services to ensure that you are completely informed of the condition of any property you may be contemplating buying or selling along with other services.

-We not only collaborate with you, but we also work with big clients like local councils, banks and insurance firms.
-They clearly like the peace of mind provided, due to the details that we offer in our reports of building inspections.
+We not only work with you but we also work with some major clients, including the local authorities, banks, and insurance companies.
+They seem to appreciate our peace of mind provided, due to the details provided in our building inspection reports.

-We have a systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the Report, you can actually see any problems that might be identified.
-Because of our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our services to their family and acquaintances.
+We have a systematic approach to your inspection of your home as well as the latest technology in software including digital photos imbedded into the Report, you are able to actually see any issues discovered.
+With our comprehensive reporting it is not surprising that we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports